RonnyReporter/arch-linux-nanopi-neo2-arm64-images/README.md

 - To disable the annoying audit messages on the console run `systemctl mask systemd-journald-audit.socket` as root to silence them.

 ##### Wireless:
 - Install dialog and wpa supplicant with `pacman -S dialog wpa_supplicant` to make the **wifi-menu** application work.
 This allows for an easy configuration of your wireless connection(s).
+Don't forget to enable your network profile(s) with `netctl enable *profilename*`, for more information check out [this](https://wiki.archlinux.org/index.php/Netctl#Configuration) page.

 ___
 Notes/to-do